Friday, October 1, 2021

 I hope everything is clear now. :-)

-Perhaps as a good omen, a local coffeeshop featured a "London Brew" during the days before our flight!
+On the day of our flight, we saw a good omen: a coffeeshop featured a "London Brew" during the days before our flight!

 Naturally, we chose to fly aboard British Airways, which is excellent.
 Our flight attendants were the cheeriest that we ever encountered.
 The two who were designated to our area told us that we had "good energy", and they spent time socializing with us.
 When they offered us more wine, we agreed, and the fellow said, "More wine is always a jolly good idea".
 (Whereas Americans say "jolly" to mean jovial, the English use it to mean "very").
 The legroom was also admirable, and we were pleased that the airline did not fill the plane with passengers (as greedy American carriers did throughout the pandemic), which respected "social distancing".
 Our mealtimes were prefaced with two individual-sized bottles of wine (they were ceremoniously presented as if a sommelier was on duty).
 Another was offered during dinner.
 Tea and coffee was served afterwards.
 Water/juice was offered from a trolley throughout the night.
 Breakfast included juice (tomato for me, orange for Lewis) and a mediocre croissant stuffed with ham/cheese.